sherlock-project/sherlock/docs/README.md

   --browse, -b          Browse to all results on default browser.
   --local, -l           Force the use of the local data.json file.
   --nsfw                Include checking of NSFW sites from default list.
+  --no-txt              Disable creation of a txt file --ignore-exclusions   Ignore upstream exclusions (may return more false
+                        positives)
 ```
 ## Apify Actor Usage [![Sherlock Actor](https://apify.com/actor-badge?actor=netmilk/sherlock)](https://apify.com/netmilk/sherlock?fpr=sherlock)